donejs/donejs/docs/guides/migrate-1.md

 Once you’ve upgraded CanJS and these ancillary packages, your app should generally work.
 SSR is still disabled, but the front-end should be okay.

-## Upgrade StealJS
+## Upgrade to StealJS 1

-Refer to the [StealJS 1.0 guide](https://stealjs.com/docs/StealJS.topics.migrating-one.html) to upgrade StealJS.
+Refer to the [StealJS 1 guide](https://stealjs.com/docs/StealJS.topics.migrating-one.html) to upgrade StealJS.

 Additionally, upgrade to the latest versions of these packages: